Specialist juries made up of independent experts assess the nominated projects and select the winners in the four categories.

 Entries may be submitted from the countries that take part in the Creative Europe programme.
 You can still apply for a Europa Nostra Award if your country is not on the list of eligible countries.

-Countries eligible for the EU Prize:
+Countries eligible for the European Heritage Awards:

 Albania, Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark, Estonia, Finland, France, FYROM, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Moldova, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, United Kingdom and Ukraine.